mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### API Portal - v1.16.6

-The stability of the service has been improved
+The stability of the service has been improved.

 #### Swagger Aggregator - v3.4.14